zwvews/zwvews.github.io/_pages/about.md

 ## Research Experiences
   * Work with Prof. Jiebo Luo as a reserach assistant at the University of Rochester, NY (2018 - now)
-  * Work with Dr. Adam P. Harrison and Dr. Shun Miao as a summer intern at PAII, Bethesda, MD.
+  * Work with Dr. Adam P. Harrison, Dr. Shun Miao, and Dr. Bowen Li as a summer intern at PAII, Bethesda, MD.
 (May.
 2021 - Aug.
 2021)
   * Work with Prof. Dongjin Song and Dr. Yuncong Chen as a summer Intern at NEC American Lab, Princeton, NJ (May.
 2020 - Aug.
 2020)
   * Work with Dr. Zhoubing Xu as a summer Intern at Siemens Healthineer, Princeton, NJ (May.
 2019 - Aug.
 2019)
   * Work with Dr. Feng Shi as a summer Intern at United-imaging Inc. Shanghai, China (May.
 2018 - Aug.
 2018)